chuinga/kalendlytic/infrastructure/scripts/README.md

-# AWS Meeting Scheduling Agent - Deployment Scripts
+# Kalendlytic - Deployment Scripts

-This directory contains deployment automation scripts for the AWS Meeting Scheduling Agent infrastructure.
+This directory contains deployment automation scripts for the Kalendlytic infrastructure.

 ## Scripts Overview